-Sipadan is surrounded by several exciting dive spots such as the Hanging Gardens, Barracuda Point and the unique Turtle Tomb (requires cave diving certification), where many skeletal remains of turtles may be found.
+Sipadan is surrounded by several exciting dive spots such as the Hanging Gardens, Barracuda Point and the unique Turtle Tomb (requires cave diving certification), where many skeletal remains of turtles can be found.

-One of the island’s most thrilling features (and certainly not for the faint-hearted) is the Drop-Off, where knee-high water suddenly gives way to a 600 meter drop.
+One of the island’s most thrilling features (and certainly not for the faint-hearted) is the Drop-off, where knee-high water suddenly gives way to an abyss more than half a kilometer deep.